helios19/transaction-store/README.md

 to generate the docker image:

 ```
-./gradlew buildDocker
+./gradlew dockerBuildImage
 ```

-Then, after a few minutes, if the task run successfully, you should be able to see the application docker image created in the local docker registry with the following name: "ing-direct/customer-analytics".
+Then, after a few minutes, if the task run successfully, you should be able to see the application docker image created in the local docker registry with the following name: "abn-amro/product-analytics".

 To run the application, just type in a terminal the following docker command:

 ```
-docker run ing-direct/customer-analytics
+docker run abn-amro/product-analytics
 ```